by Dan Schaefer

-Just as in libraries, RFID technology is being used in law, medical, and other offices for check-in / check-out purposes, to perform periodic inventories, and to find missing items.
+Just like libraries, RFID technology is being used in law, medical, and other offices for check-in / check-out, inventory, and asset location purposes.
 Fixed readers near doorways can also be used to track these items as they pass through.

 If you’re considering implementing RFID to track files, IT assets, equipment, pallets or whatever, the three main components you’ll need are:

-It’s important to know that not all RFID tags perform the same.
+It’s important to note that not all RFID tags perform the same.
 Some are better suited for certain environments than others.
-And, liquids, metals and other material can shield tags from being read at all.
+And, liquids, metals, and other material can shield tags from being read at all.

-In general, you can expect something in the range of 10x up to 100x or even more time savings by using RFID vs manual processes for tracking.
-And, if theft is an issue, portals at entry/exit points can identify when a tagged item passed through – something especially useful if you use security cameras.
+In general, you can expect something in the range of 10 - 100 times more time savings by using RFID vs manual processes for tracking.
+And, if theft is an issue, portals at entry/exit points can identify when a tagged item passes through — a feature that is especially useful when used alongside security cameras.

 Here at EnaSys we offer a complete RFID asset tracking solution — asset tags, scanners/readers and software.
 We love providing cost effective solutions to asset tracking challenges.
-If you’d like to discuss your asset tracking needs, call us today at 800-522-3528 or email firstname.lastname@example.org.
+If you’d like to discuss your asset tracking needs, call us today at 800-522-3528, or send us an email at firstname.lastname@example.org.